Skip advert

 Advertisement - Article continues below

-As the current Auto Express Supermini of the Year, it’s no surprise that the Renault Clio is one of our favourite automatic cars in E-Tech hybrid form.
+It’s safe to say that the Renault Clio is one of the best small cars you can buy, and we’re such a fan of the French supermini that it won our coveted Supermini of the Year award in 2022, so it’s no surprise that the Renault Clio is also one of our favourite automatic cars in E-Tech hybrid form.
 The E-Tech uses a 1.6-litre four-cylinder petrol engine, which is supplemented by two electric motors and drives through an innovative clutchless automatic gearbox.
-It sounds awfully complex, but in reality, the setup feels reassuringly familiar for anyone who has driven a hybrid-powered hatch
+It sounds awfully complex, but in reality, the setup feels reassuringly familiar for anyone who has driven a hybrid-powered hatch.

 The Clio pulls away on electric power alone, with the engine firing up above town speeds when more grunt is required.
-One of the electric motors helps smooth out the gearchanges and mitigate any jerkiness from its clutchless design, and the Clio feels surprisingly polished considering the unusual drivetrain.
-That it delivers up to 64mpg is another huge plus.
+One of the electric motors helps smooth out the gear changes and mitigate any jerkiness from its clutchless design, and the Clio feels surprisingly polished considering the unusual drivetrain.
+When we pitted the Clio against its Yaris hybrid rival, we managed to achieve 58.5mpg, so if you’re predominantly driving around town then you could see a figure well over 60mpg.

 Advertisement - Article continues below